nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_OBJECTS.md

 Use JavaScript objects and innerHTML to show the music you love.

 Students must use JavaScript to filter objects, modify them, and output lists to the DOM.

-1. Using the three separate arrays you created in the Very Large Array exercise code the following functionality.
+Use the three separate arrays created in the Very Large Array exercise to build objects.

 1. Create a new empty array called `songObjects`.
-1. For each song in your previous array create an object that includes the song title, artist, album and genre.
+1. For each song in your previous song title array create an object that includes the song title, artist, album and genre.
 1. Add a genre input to the add song section in the `index.html` file.
+1. When a song is added it shoud be added not only to the DOM but to the array of objects as well.
-1. Use for loops to populate the DOM on the add song section.
+1. Write a function that uses a for loop to populate the DOM on the add song section as follows:
-1. Each song should be displayed as follows:

     >  Song Title
     >  Artist
     >  Album
     >  Genre

-1. When a song is added it shoud be added not only to the DOM but to the array of objects as well.
+1. Write four more functions that use for loops to populate the DOM on the add song section for each of the for categories (song title, artist, album & genre).

 #### Bonus
-*
+*   Refactor your code to accomplish the same results using only one function and one for loop.

 ## Merging your branch